Above: Grahame Rowley,

 Under his chairmanship the club consistently reported a small profit each year.
 Geoff resigned as Chairman in September 2010, with Grahame Rowley assuming that role.
 Andrew Shaw was named as vice-chairman in June 2011.

 Local company J Davidson became the major sponsors from 2011/12.
-The club has since continued to live within its means.
+The club has since continued to live within its means and took a big step forward with the building of a large Community Sports Hall within the stadium, which opened at the end of 2014 and has quickly become a community hub for the Altrincham area.

 Derek Wilshaw was appointed the Club Secretary from 24 July, 2006, replacing Graham Heathcote in that position, which he had combined with managership of the club.
 Prior to his appointment as Club Secretary, Derek had for many years worked on a voluntary basis in the Moss Lane offices of the Football Club.